CyberSource/cybersource-plugins-commercetools/docs/Overview.md

   - [Cybersource request failures](#Cybersourcerequestfailures)
   - [API Extension errors](#APIExtensionerrors)

-The Cybersource Commercetools Plugin is an implementation of the Cybersource Services in typescript, using the cybersource-rest-client node package manager.The plugin allows processing payments registered in
+The Cybersource Commercetools Plugin is an implementation of the Cybersource Services in typescript, using the cybersource-rest-client node package manager.The plugin allows processing of payments registered in
 Commercetools through the Cybersource payment gateway.
 It is realized by the usage of a Typescript application configured as a Payment Create, Payment Update API and Customer Update API extensions for a Commercetools project, and interacts